toddbadams/code-challenges/time-to-text/README.md

 | 23:55 | Five to midnight |

 ### Arbitrary time
 Allow the command to take an arbitrary Numeric Time.
-Return an invalid message when the time is not well formated.
+Return an invalid message when the time is not well formatted.
 Permitted time entries may or may not include a colon and may or may not have leading zeros.

 ### REST API
 Write a REST service to expose the clock and allow an optional parameter, returning as JSON.